piyushmadan/chwAnalyticsFrontEnd/README.md

  git clone https://github.com/piyushmadan/chwAnalyticsFrontEnd
 ```

-- Change the back-end url in `js/config.js`
+- Change the back-end and couchDB url in `js/config.js`

 - symbolic link it to apache html folder